Cryptorubic/multi-proxy-rubic/README.md

 **Too many bridges** to educate yourself about.
 It'd be good to have access to all of them and getting good guidance from people and algorithms that are specialized.

-➔ LI.FI does that.
+➔ Rubic does that.

 **Bridges are still immature** so it's good to have not only one bridge but fallback solutions in place.
 Immaturity comes with security risks, insufficient liquidity and a lot of maintenance overhead.

-➔ LI.FI maintains all bridge connections, gives you access to multiple ones and handles fallbacks and decision-making programmatically.
+➔ Rubic maintains all bridge connections, gives you access to multiple ones and handles fallbacks and decision-making programmatically.

 **Bridges are most often not enough**.
 You also need DEXes/DEX aggregators as bridges are limited to stable-coins and native currencies.

-➔ LI.FI not only aggregates bridges, but also connects to sorts of DEX aggregators and if not available, the DEXs directly in order to find the best swap possible to arrive at the desired token and to allow to start the whole process with any asset.
+➔ Rubic not only aggregates bridges, but also connects to sorts of DEX aggregators and if not available, the DEXs directly in order to find the best swap possible to arrive at the desired token and to allow to start the whole process with any asset.

 ---